Control Panel

 Eevee Quality Settings

-• Tile Size: Arguably one of the most important settings in Eevee volumetric rendering, this controls the level of detail for the render.
-The smaller the tile size, the greater level of detail at the expense of memory usage and render times which will also slow down your GPU in Eevee.
-Whilst altering the nebula parameters, it is best to keep the setting at either 4px or 8px and then change to 2px for the final render.
+• Volumetric Resolution: Arguably one of the most important settings in Eevee volumetric rendering, this controls the level of detail for the render.
+The higher the resolution ratio (1:1) means a greater level of detail at the expense of memory usage and render times which will also slow down your GPU in Eevee.
+Whilst altering the nebula parameters, it is best to keep the setting at either 1:4 or 1:8 and then change to 1:1 for the final render.

 Tile Size Comparison in Eevee.